xcalts/di-uoa-project-k23a/README.md

 ## System

-All the times were recording on the following system:
+All the times were recorded on the following system:

 ```sh
 Linux Distribution:            Debian GNU/Linux 12 (bookworm)